Silver: Rights Aware

 Assuming you are successful, you will receive a report from your assessor.

-The Silver: Rights Respecting logo will be emailed to you and you will receive a banner and certificate in the post once schools reopen.
+The Silver: Rights Respecting logo will be emailed to you and you will receive a banner and certificate in the post.

 You can display these on your school website and documentation.